 Learning helps remote workers feel more confident in their abilities and motivates them to be more proactive.

-Offer opportunities to do online courses or attend local workshops that will augment their knowledge and expand their expertise, as well as boosting motivation.
+Offer opportunities to do online courses or attend local workshops.
+This will build their knowledge and expand their expertise, as well as boosting motivation.

 7 | Keep employees in the loop

-Remote workers may feel a bit disconnected from an organisation’s progress and goals.
+Remote workers may feel rather disconnected from an organisation’s progress and goals.
 Make sure to keep them informed of company changes and progress, and reassure them that they’re part of the team.

 If there are any strategic meetings or presentations, find a way to include them via video conferencing or Facetime.